 The magic of compound interest is real.
 If you’ve ever been to a 401k presentation, you’ve likely heard how small growth can lead to outsized returns over time.

-If a 40x rate of improvement isn’t enough for you, then contrast a small improvement with a small regression.
+If a 40x rate of improvement isn’t sufficient, then contrast a small improvement with a small regression.
 The difference is stunning: 0.99365 is 0.0188.
-That’s a tremendouly impactful three orders of magnitude.
+That’s a tremendously impactful three orders of magnitude.

 A daily 1% improvement over the course of a year ends up two thousand times higher than a daily 1% regression.